 - chest pain

-It is important to be aware that anemia is a very common blood disorder that can be caused by several factors so may not be a symptom of MDS.
+Anemia is a very common blood disorder that many factors can contribute to.
+Therefore, it may not be a direct symptom of MDS.

 White blood cells